 Open Educational Resources (OER) are teaching, learning, and research resources that are free for use and re-purposing by others.
 OERs include full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge.
-We've saved UND students $6.1 million since 2015 through OER adoption.
+We've saved UND students over $10.8 million from Fall 2015 - Spring 2020 by supporting OERs.
 Check out our helpful guide for more information on OER terms and information.

 Open Access Statement of Support

 The UND is committed to disseminating the fruits of its research and scholarship as widely as possible.
-In keeping with that commitment, the University has adopted an Open Access Statement of Support, proposed and passed by the University Senate Library Committee in May 2018 and passed by Senate Executive on 19 September 2018.
+In keeping with that commitment, the University has adopted an Open Access Statement of Support.
+It was proposed and passed by the University Senate Library Committee in May 2018 and passed by Senate Executive on 19 September 2018.

 Open Educational Resources Grant